-Again, it’s important to note how China’s employment law system is very different from the system in the Unite States.
+Again, it’s important to note how China’s employment law system is very different from the system in the Unite States and much of the rest of the world.
 In the U.S., employers can terminate employees pretty much at any time and pretty much any reason.
 This is called employment at will.
 China is not an at-will employment jurisdiction.
 All China employees must be engaged pursuant to a written labor contract and during the term of that contract, it is very difficult to terminate them.
 If an employer wants to terminate an employee before his or her employment term has ended, it can do so only for cause and cause must be clearly proven.
 For this reason, if you are a China employer, you should maintain careful discipline records so as to be able to establish grounds for dismissal.

 The rules and regulations document should be detailed.
 Without this document, even if your employee does something terrible and harms your business, you will likely find yourself without a basis to discipline the employee (let alone terminate him ore her) unless your rules and regulations make clear that the employee’s actions were prohibited.
 One of our China lawyers loves to tell about a China case involving an employee who sued after being fired for stealing hundreds of thousands of dollars from his employer.
 The judge noted that the employee was a terrible person, but ruled that his employer could not fire him because there was nothing in the rules and regulations against stealing.
 I kid you not.